INSQuebec/INS_Docs_StandardsAndTemplates/docs/en/README.md

 ## 🚀 Creating a new GitHub repo using the 🧩Templates

-1. Create a new **private** repository in INSQuebec organization 1a.
-Choose a .gitignore template matching your programming language
+1. Create a new **private** repository in INSQuebec organization
+	1a.
+Choose a .gitignore template matching your programming language (optional)
 2. Clone it locally
 3. Copy over any necessary files from the **/templates** folder of this repo (README, CONTRIBUTING, .github, etc.)
 4. Customize as needed for your project